 University Hospitals Bristol and Weston NHS Foundation Trust – Bristol and Weston

 Gloucestershire Hospitals NHS Foundation Trust – Cheltenham and Gloucester

 Structure of the School

-Leadership comes from the Head of School, who is responsible to the Postgraduate Dean, Dr Geoff Smith and Dr Geoffrey Wright, Associate Postgraduate Dean, for ensuring and maintaining the highest standards of postgraduate education in medicine.
+Leadership comes from the Head of School, who is responsible to the Postgraduate Dean, Dr Geoff Smith and Dr Jon Francis, Associate Postgraduate Dean, for ensuring and maintaining the highest standards of postgraduate education in medicine.
 Managerial support is given by the School of Medicine Education Programme Managers and Coordinator.

 The committee structure of the School is illustrated below.
 The overall strategy of the School is planned by the School Board whose members include 4 trainee representatives.
 The board is supported by two main committees:-